 Active recall (also called retrieval practice) is the solution.
 Instead of passively reviewing material, you force your brain to pull information from memory.
 The result?
 Up to 200% better retention and exam scores that are 20% higher on average.

-In this guide, we'll explore the 7 most effective active recall methods—and show you how StudyBoost makes them effortless.
+In this guide, we cover the 7 most effective active recall methods and how to implement each one.

 Quick Summary